 So better rules help us build better decisions, plus better relationships.
 Both can please most people.
-Fair rules won't please some who get money or selfesteem from war-like politics.
-But countries with fair rules tend to rank high in social trust and happiness.1 Decision tools help shape communities.
+Fair rules won't please some who get money or self-esteem from war-like politics.
+But countries with fair rules tend to rank high in social trust and happiness.
+Voting is an exemplary tool.